 But Jones is now Senator-elect Jones, and a better, bolder more contemporary comparison is whether Portland should become more like Birmingham.

-One of our most memorable activities in Birmingham involved walking around Kelly Ingram Park, located next to the Baptist church where a Ku Klux Klan bomb killed four African-American girls in 1963.
+One of the most memorable days of our trip took place in Kelly Ingram Park, located next to the Baptist church where a Ku Klux Klan bomb killed four African-American girls in 1963.
 (A former federal prosecutor, Doug Jones won convictions of two of the bombers in the late 1990s.)

-A memorial to the city's brutal civil rights battles, Ingram Park features disturbing sculptures of people and events from that period.
+A memorial to the city's brutal civil rights battles, Ingram Park features intensely disturbing sculptures of people and events.

 Several statues depict snarling dogs and policemen brandishing clubs.
 Another features fire hoses aimed at civil rights protesters.